danielkellyio/opti-image/README.md

 ## Demo
 See opti-image in action at [danielkelly.io](https://danielkelly.io?utm_medium=opti-image).
-* Open site in Chrome to see webp's and in Safari to see automatic jpg fallbacks.
+* Open site in Chrome to see `webp`'s and in Safari to see automatic `jpg` fallbacks.
 * Lazy load and custom animations on image load used.

 ## Getting Started